-Building on our series of “Signals” webinars, Ipsos continues to bring together new perspectives, based on real-life experiences and insights grounded in research.
-At this session we will be taking stock and reviewing just what has changed as a result of the pandemic, looking at how behaviours are evolving and considering the implications for brands.
+Building on our series of “Keys” webinars, Ipsos continues to bring together new perspectives, based on real-life experiences and insights grounded in research.
+At this session we took stock and reviewed just what has changed as a result of the pandemic, looking at how behaviours are evolving and considering the implications for brands.

 - Adaptations & Anxieties: with our daily routines still adapting to the ongoing threat of the virus, Simon Atkinson will share our latest analysis of public opinion around the world and look at how it is shaping behaviours.

 - The Role of Culture in a Global Crisis: recent experiences have underlined the importance of staying close to cultural drivers and local nuances.
 We will be hearing from Radhecka Roy how deep understanding of identities and values underpins good decision-making.